greenelab/text_mined_hetnet_manuscript/manuscript.md

 In this paper, we seek to accelerate the label function creation process by measuring the extent to which label functions can be re-used across different relationship types.
 We hypothesize that sentences describing one relationship type may share linguistic features such as keywords or sentence structure with sentences describing other relationship types.
-We conduct a series of experiments to determine the degree to which label function re-use enhanced performance over distant supervision alone.
+We conducted a series of experiments to determine the degree to which label function re-use enhanced performance over distant supervision alone.
 We focus on relationships that indicate similar types of physical interactions (i.e., gene-binds-gene and compound-binds-gene) as well as different types (i.e., disease-associates-gene and compound-treats-disease).
-Re-using label functions could dramatically reduce time required to populate a knowledge base with a multitude of heterogeneous relationships.
+Re-using label functions could dramatically reduce the time required to populate a knowledge base with a multitude of heterogeneous relationships.

 ### Related Work

 Relationship extraction is the process of detecting semantic relationships from a collection of text.
-This process can be broken down into three different categories: (1) the use of natural language processing techniques such as manually crafted rules and heuristics for relationship extraction, (2) the use of unsupervised methods such as co-occurrence scores or clustering to find patterns within sentences and documents documents, and (3) the use of supervised or semi-supervised machine learning for classifying the presence of a relation within documents or sentences.
+This process can be broken down into three different categories: (1) the use of natural language processing techniques such as manually crafted rules and heuristics for relationship extraction (Rule Based Extractors), (2) the use of unsupervised methods such as co-occurrence scores or clustering to find patterns within sentences and documents (Unsupervised Extractors), and (3) the use of supervised or semi-supervised machine learning for classifying the presence of a relation within documents or sentences (Supervised Extractors).
 In this section, we briefly discuss selected efforts under each category.

 #### Rule Based Extractors